altimmons/LangNotes/Linux/ShellNotes.md

 `echo *text*` == `echo "*text*"` - the double quotes are not necessary but are good form.

+`-n` - do not output the trailing newline

+`-E` - disable interpretation of backslash escapes (default)

 `-e` - allows the use of escaped text using backslash.

-    \t - tab
-    \n - new line
+   If -e is in effect, the following sequences are recognized:

+\\     backslash

+\a     alert (BEL)

+\b     backspace

-    \c - Dont do new line
+\c     produce no further output (Dont do new line)

+\e     escape

+\f     form feed

+\n     new line

+\r     carriage return

+\t     horizontal tab

+\v     vertical tab

+\0NNN  byte with octal value NNN (1 to 3 digits)

+\xHH   byte with hexadecimal value HH (1 to 2 digits)

+NOTE:  your shell may have its own version of echo, which usually supersedes the version described here.
+Please refer to your shell's documen‐ tation for details about the options it supports.

 !!!example: Will expand a command but not execute it- can be used to see what will be executed.
                 echo rm -R *